ms609/Concentration/README.md

 difficult task of surviving 25 minutes intact, and give an opportunity to appraise a day -- where did the time go, and can you beat yesterday's score?

-This is more difficult than it might sound -- on my first day with the technique, I accumulated four ticks.
-But over a few weeks I made my way up to a full work day of 12-15.
+This is more difficult than it might sound -- on my first full day with the technique, I accumulated just four ticks.
+But over a few weeks I made my way up to a full work day of 12--15.
 In my view, this process made a profound and, ten years on, persistent improvement on my ability to concentrate -- both in developing my skill at concentration, and spurring me to make changes to my working practice that minimised the pressing urge to get distracted after 22 minutes!